AnannayS/ASL_Alphabet_Detection/README.md

 * Expanding the vocabulary to include common ASL expressions
 * Experimenting with thresholding and other preprocessing techniques to allow the model to learn faster and be more compact
 * Combine with a camera module to allow for real-time translation
-* ”Reversing the translation process, i.e. writing/speech to sign language
+* Reversing the translation process, i.e. writing/speech to sign language